petrelis/PinGoods/README.md

 ![Deployment Diagram](https://user-images.githubusercontent.com/47245874/138371971-ede48476-c96b-4229-83bf-2e2b1b427176.jpg)

 The interaction of our system at the high level is represented in the System Context diagram.
-In our project, we are going to use Google Ads, Google Maps APIs, and Paysera for simulation of banking transactions.
+In our project, we are going to use Google Ads, Google Maps APIs, and Paypal for simulation of banking transactions.
 We use Google APIs as they are the most popular and well-designed APIs for adding ads and map systems to our project.
-We were suggested using Paysera for simulation of banking systems, and we decided to use it instead of creating our banking system only for simulation.
-It'd take an additional time to work.
+While the original intention was to use Paysera, we decided to use Paypal instead, as Paysera seemed too complicated to implement.
 In case, Google Maps API doesn't provide the functionality to calculate the distance between the Customer and the Vendor, then we'll write our own.
 Mostly, the Google Maps API is needed for the location of the Vendors.
 For the additional gain from the project, we're adding ads to our website.
 We expect to configure it in a way that is not going to bring any not user-friendly experience for our users.

 ![System Context Diagram](https://user-images.githubusercontent.com/47245874/137368762-f4d93add-b510-4d7a-930d-607efc3b3f16.jpg)